Would you like to feel contentment, functioning at your highest level?

 Being reflective helps the mind become quiet, focused, spacious, and stable, reducing distracting and often distorting mind chatter.
 As your mind becomes calmer, this allows insights and clarity to arise.
 In turn, self-awareness increases, resulting in being less emotionally reactive or scattered.
 Both of those states can lead to indecisiveness.
 Ultimately, more accurate perception, judgment, and decision-making emerge.
 The resulting shift will let you experience yourself as more confident, effective, and productive.

 Does this sound good to you?

-Cutting edge research with brain imaging indicates, among other findings, that areas of the brain associated with intense or reactive emotions like fear or anxiety become inactive, or calm, during meditation, whereas centers responsible for compassion and loving feelings become more active!
+Cutting-edge research with brain imaging indicates, among other findings, that areas of the brain associated with intense or reactive emotions like fear or anxiety become inactive, or calm, during meditation, whereas centers responsible for compassionate and loving feelings become more active!

 Anyone can benefit from mindfulness-based therapy, a meditation practice isn’t essential though helpful.